 "Patient-centered care is something Aetna has always advocated.
 Our PCMH program rewards PCPs who focus on the patient's entire health needs, not just a single condition," said Elizabeth Curran, head of National Network Strategy and Program Development for Aetna.
 "As a result, members may experience better health, fewer hospitalizations, improvements in transitions of care, and greater engagement.
 The PCMH program is one more way we are moving from a system that rewards the quantity of procedures to a system that rewards quality outcomes."

-Primary care providers who participate in Aetna's networks, who have been recognized by the National Committee for Quality Assurance (NCQA) as a PCMH, and who are not participating in other quality incentive programs with Aetna were considered for the PCMH program in New York.
+Primary care providers who participate in Aetna's networks, who have been recognized by the National Committee for Quality Assurance (NCQA) as a PCMH, and who are not participating in other quality incentive programs with Aetna are being considered for the PCMH program in Massachusetts.
 Recognized providers will receive a quarterly Coordination of Care payment for each commercial (non-Medicare) Aetna member in their care.
 The NCQA-recognized PCMH practices are recognized for providing a number of services, including:

 Improved access to care, such as the ability to reach health professionals outside normal business hours;

 Proactive and planned preventive care (screenings, physicals, labs);